 DATA STORAGE AND QUERYING

-Data are stored both in a file repository and in a PostgreSQL database for efficient querying.
+By default, data are stored both in a file repository and in a PostgreSQL database for efficient querying.
 The data does not only contain the raw and parsed inputs and outputs, but also the whole provenance graph.
-Sharing is enabled by export functionalities to export the full provenance graph or parts of it and reimport it in a different AiiDA instance.
-Subgraphs are always guaranteed to be exported by keeping the graph consistency with all critical information, and to enable delta-uploads and transfers.
+Sharing is enabled by export functionalities to export the full provenance graph or parts of it in the form of archive files, and then reimport it in a different AiiDA instance.

-This directed graph is stored in the database; AiiDA provides a QueryBuilder engine to enable to express general graph queries with filtering and projections in a simple and uniform python-like syntax, without the need to know SQL or the underlying design of the database.
-The AiiDA ORM leverages the Django and SQLAlchemy python ORMs for the connection to the PostgreSQL database.
+The directed graph is stored in the SQL database; AiiDA provides a QueryBuilder engine to express general graph queries with filtering and projections in a simple and uniform python-like syntax, without the need to know SQL or the underlying design of the database.
+The AiiDA ORM leverages the SQLAlchemy python ORM for the connection to the PostgreSQL database.

 The engine that automates the simulations and the workflows is based on an event queue (using RabbitMQ as the queue manager) to enable "real-time" instantaneous reaction to events, like submission or completion of a calculation.
 It is also empowered by advanced algorithms to provide sustained throughput on HPC resources with automatic rate-limiting and batching of connections to avoid overloading.
 Additional algorithms ensure robustness to downtimes and temporary failures, with an exponential backoff mechanism and the possibility to pause and restart any process.